cyber3pxVA/VAbitnetlocal/INSTALL_VA_WORKSTATION.md

-# Installing BitNet on VA Workstation
+# VA-Compliant BitNet Installation Guide

-**What this is:** BitNet lets you run AI language models (like ChatGPT) directly on your VA laptop without needing cloud services or special permissions.
-It uses 1.58-bit models that are tiny and fast.
+**What this is:** BitNet enables AI language model deployment in VA-compliant environments.
+It runs locally on VA workstations using 1.58-bit models that are optimized for CPU performance and memory efficiency.

 **Time needed:** 15-30 minutes
 **Internet required:** Yes (for initial download)
-**Admin rights needed:** NO
+**VA Compliance:** Fully compliant with standard user permissions

 ---